-§ 32.24 California.
+§32.24 California.

-The following refuge units are open for hunting and/or fishing as governed by applicable Federal and State regulations, and are listed in alphabetical order with additional refuge-specific regulations.

-(a) Cibola National Wildlife Refuge.
-Refer to § 32.22(d) for regulations.

-(b) Clear Lake National Wildlife Refuge-(1) Migratory game bird hunting.
-We allow hunting of goose, duck, coot, moorhen, and snipe on designated areas of the refuge.

-(3) Big game hunting.
-We allow hunting of pronghorn antelope only on the controlled "U" Unit of the refuge subject to the following condition: You may hunt only in the unit for 9 consecutive days beginning on the first Saturday following the third Wednesday in August.

-(c) Colusa National Wildlife Refuge- (1) Migratory game bird hunting.
-We allow hunting of goose, duck, coot, moorhen, and snipe on designated areas of the refuge subject to the following conditions:

-(i) You must return the State-issued entry permit and vacate the refuge no later than 11⁄2 hours after legal sunset unless participating in an authorized overnight stay.

-(ii) All hunters age 15 and younger must remain in the immediate presence of an adult (age 18 or older) at all times while in the field.

-(iii) Access to the hunt area is by foot traffic only.
+- (a) Cibola National Wildlife Refuge.
+Refer to §32.22(d) for regulations. - (b) Clear Lake National Wildlife Refuge--(1) Migratory game bird hunting.
+We allow hunting of goose, duck, coot, moorhen, and snipe on designated areas of the refuge. - (2) [Reserved] - (3) Big game hunting.
+We allow hunting of pronghorn antelope only on the controlled "U" Unit of the refuge subject to the following condition: You may hunt only in the unit for 9 consecutive days beginning on the first Saturday following the third Wednesday in August. - (4) [Reserved] - (c) Colusa National Wildlife Refuge--(1) Migratory game bird hunting.
+We allow hunting of goose, duck, coot, moorhen, and snipe on designated areas of the refuge subject to the following conditions: - (i) You must return the State-issued entry permit and vacate the refuge no later than 11⁄2 hours after legal sunset unless participating in an authorized overnight stay. - (ii) All hunters age 15 and younger must remain in the immediate presence of an adult (age 18 or older) at all times while in the field. - (iii) Access to the hunt area is by foot traffic only.
 We prohibit bicycles and other conveyances.
-Mobility-impaired hunters should consult with the refuge manager for allowed conveyances.

-(v) The firearms used for hunting must remain unloaded until you are in designated free-roam areas or assigned pond/blind areas.

-(vi) Hunters may use shotguns only.
-We prohibit shotguns larger than 12
+Mobility-impaired hunters should consult with the refuge manager for allowed conveyances. - (iv) You may enter or exit only at designated locations. - (v) The firearms used for hunting must remain unloaded until you are in designated freeroam areas or assigned pond/blind areas. - (vi) Hunters may use shotguns only.
+We prohibit shotguns larger than 12 gauge.

-- (vii) You may not possess more than 25 shot shells while in the field once you have left your assigned parking lot or boat launch. - (viii) You may not possess shot size larger than BB, except steel "T" (0.20inch (0.5-centimeter) diameter).

-(2) Upland game hunting.
-We allow hunting of pheasant and wild turkey only in the free-roam areas of the refuge subject to the following conditions:

-(i) We allow pheasant hunting in the assigned pond area during a special 1day-only pheasant hunt on the first Monday after the opening of the State pheasant hunting season.

-(ii) We allow turkey hunting during

-the fall season only.

-(iii) The conditions set forth at paragraphs (c)(1)(i) through (viii) of this section apply.
-(3)-(4) [Reserved]

-(d) Delevan National Wildlife Refuge-(1) Migratory game bird hunting.
-We allow hunting of goose, duck, coot, moorhen, and snipe on designated areas of the refuge subject to the following conditions:

-(i) You must return the State-issued entry permit and vacate the refuge no later than 11⁄2 hours after legal sunset unless participating in an authorized overnight stay.

-(ii) Ăll hunters age 15 and younger must remain in the immediate presence of an adult (age 18 or older) at all times while in the field.

-(iii) Access to the hunt area is by foot traffic only.
+- (vii) You may not possess more than 25 shot shells while in the field once you have left your assigned parking lot or boat launch. - (viii) You may not possess shot size larger than BB, except steel "T" (0.20-inch (0.5-centimeter) diameter). - (2) Upland game hunting.
+We allow hunting of pheasant and wild turkey only in the freeroam areas of the refuge subject to the following conditions: - (i) We allow pheasant hunting in the assigned pond area during a special 1-day-only pheasant hunt on the first Monday after the opening of the State pheasant hunting season. - (ii) We allow turkey hunting during the fall season only. - (iii) The conditions set forth at paragraphs (c)(1)(i) through (viii) of this section apply. - (3) (4) [Reserved] - (d) Delevan National Wildlife Refuge--(1) Migratory game bird hunting.
+We allow hunting of goose, duck, coot, moorhen, and snipe on designated areas of the refuge subject to the following conditions: - (i) You must return the State-issued entry permit and vacate the refuge no later than 11⁄2 hours after legal sunset unless participating in an authorized overnight stay. - (ii) All hunters age 15 and younger must remain in the immediate presence of an adult (age 18 or older) at all times while in the field. - (iii) Access to the hunt area is by foot traffic only.
 We prohibit bicycles and other conveyances.
-Mobility-impaired hunters should consult with the refuge manager for allowed conveyances.
+Mobility-impaired hunters should consult with the refuge manager for allowed conveyances. - (iv) You may enter or exit only at designated locations.